LC2 Fellows facilitate long-term, sustainable change in Cleveland by addressing a compelling issue or opportunity in the community.

 Class of 2019

 This year, the Fellows will study and advance economic development in our community.
 How can we accelerate the many initiatives underway?
 What new initiatives need to be undertaken?
 How can we collaborate to realize transformative progress?
+Learn more about their efforts to grow Cleveland’s population.

 - Past LC2 projects